krakjoe/phathom/ASSETS.md

 *The `Token` concrete implementation is imported as `Token`, such that action code referencing `Token` is referring to the concrete class*

-#### Pruning
+#### Deploying Assets

+Grammar **is code**, not data; as such you will want to collect coverage on this code, version it, and store it alongside other application code.

 **Assets are automatically regenerated when content changes, but at regeneration time we cannot know which file we are replacing, and since it has a different file name, deployments that regularly change their grammars live will need to prune their assets directory.**

+If `Grammar` and the resulting assets are treated as code, and committed with your application, then pruning becomes a workflow problem solved with normal VCS workflow idioms.

-`phathom` does not provide an out-of-the-box solution for asset pruning, because no such thing can exist and be generally fit for purpose; `phathom` storage model includes serialization, and the storage models for serialized data are innumerable.
-It also includes physical file generation, these physical files may be generated in your source code tree (and should be for versioning); We are not releasing a tool that can potentially wipe out your source code if you make a mistake.
+`phathom` does not provide an out-of-the-box solution for asset pruning beyond a description of best practice, because no such thing can exist and be generally fit for purpose; `phathom` storage model includes serialization, and the storage models for serialized data are innumerable.
+It also includes physical file generation, these physical files should be generated in your source code tree; We are not releasing a tool that can potentially wipe out your source code if you make a mistake.

-*The solution to pruning depends entirely on your deployment model and requires either careful bespoke implementation, or no implementation at all; we provide the latter!*
+*The solution to pruning depends entirely on your deployment model and requires either careful bespoke implementation, or no implementation at all; we provide and prefer the latter!*

 #### Notes